ddnexus/pagy/docs/toolbox/helpers/limit_tag_js.md

 !!!danger Overriding `*_js` helpers is not recommended

-The `*_js` helpers are tightly coupled with the javascript code, so any partial overriding on one side, would be quite fragile and might break in a next release.
+The `*_js` helpers are tightly coupled with the JavaScript code, so any partial overriding on one side would be quite fragile and might break in future releases.
 !!!
 ===